 As well as a twisted and curved foot, your baby might also have underdeveloped calf muscles and small feet.

 How is clubfoot diagnosed?

 Clubfoot is normally noticed soon after a baby is born.
 Sometimes the doctor may do an X-ray to see how severe the problem is.

 Occasionally, clubfoot shows up on an ultrasound done before the birth.

 Treatment for clubfoot used to involve surgery, physiotherapy and wearing a brace for a year.
-But more recently, doctors have developed a very effective way of treating clubfoot that doesn't involve major surgery and is pain free.
-It is done by an orthopaedic surgeon.
+Recently, doctors have developed a very effective way of treating clubfoot that doesn't involve major surgery and is pain free.
+It is done by an orthopaedic surgeon and physiotherapist.

 The Ponseti method uses a series of plaster casts to gently stretch and turn the baby's foot over time.
 The casts are worn from the toe to the groin.
 They are changed each week and are worn for about 12 weeks.
 The baby may also need a small surgical procedure to lengthen their Achilles tendon.

 Once the foot is in the correct position, the child must wear a brace made up of two boots attached to an aluminium bar.
 They must wear the brace for several hours a day (usually overnight) for 4 years.

 Because clubfoot often comes back, it is very important to wear the brace for the correct amount of time.
 Your doctor or the clinic will also teach you stretching exercises to help your baby.